sirluky/sirluky/README.md

 My primary focus is programming in JavaScript (TS), Node.js and sometimes helping people with their PHP and WordPress.
 Most of the apps I wrote is written in React.

-I am working at [Spectoda](https://spectoda.com) to make lights interactive and easily controllable.
 Let's see what we build.

 [![SirLuky github stats](https://github-readme-stats.vercel.app/api?username=sirluky&count_private=true&show_icons=true)](https://github.com/sirluky)